cthoyt/cthoyt.github.io/_posts/2025-12-19-annotating-the-literature-demo.md

 often the first step towards extracting more substantial structured knowledge.
-This can be challenging, as it typically encompasses acquiring and processing the relevant literature and ontologies then installing and applying difficult-to-use natural language processing (NLP) workflows.
+This can be challenging, as it typically encompasses acquiring and processing the relevant literature and ontologies then installing and applying difficult-to-use named entity recognition (NER) workflows.
 This post highlights software components I've implemented to simplify this workflow.
 I demonstrate it by annotating the biomedical literature available through [PubMed](https://pubmed.ncbi.nlm.nih.gov/) with [Medical Subject Headings (MeSH)](https://semantic.farm/mesh) terms, and also comment on how this can be generalized to other natural sciences, engineering,